Americas: Large-scale European colonization

+Landing of Columbus by John Vanderlyn, 1847.
 Christopher Columbus leads expedition to the New World, 1492.

 Although there had been previous trans-oceanic contact, large-scale European colonization of the Americas began with the first voyage of Christopher Columbus in 1492.
 The first Spanish settlement in the Americas was La Isabela in northern Hispaniola.
 This town was abandoned shortly after in favor of Santo Domingo de Guzmán, founded in 1496, the oldest American city of European foundation.
 This was the base from which the Spanish monarchy administered its new colonies and their expansion.
 Santo Domingo was subject to frequent raids by English and French pirates.

 On the continent, Panama City on the Pacific coast of Central America, founded on August 15, 1519, played an important role, being the base for the Spanish conquest of South America.
 Conquistador Lucas Vázquez de Ayllón established San Miguel de Guadalupe, the first European settlement in what is now the United States, on the Pee Dee River in South Carolina.
 During the first half of the 16th century, Spanish colonists conducted raids throughout the Caribbean Basin, bringing captives from Central America, northern South America, and Florida back to Hispaniola and other Spanish settlements.

 France, led by Jacques Cartier and Giovanni da Verrazzano, focused primarily on North America.
 English explorations of the Americas were led by Giovanni Caboto and Sir Walter Raleigh.
 The Dutch in New Netherland confined their operations to Manhattan Island, Long Island, the Hudson River Valley, and what later became New Jersey.
 The spread of new diseases brought by Europeans and African slaves killed many of the inhabitants of North America and South America, with a general population crash of Native Americans occurring in the mid-16th century, often well ahead of European contact.
 One of the most devastating diseases was smallpox.

 European immigrants were often part of state-sponsored attempts to found colonies in the Americas.
 Migration continued as people moved to the Americas fleeing religious persecution or seeking economic opportunities.
 Millions of individuals were forcibly transported to the Americas as slaves, prisoners or indentured servants.